gm2552/northstar-space-demo/services/README.md

 A `ClassClaim` that consumes a pre-provisioned AWS managed RabbitMQ instance.
 It requires that the name of the AWS secret that contains the connectivity and auth info to be provided.

+### RDS Cred

+A `ClassClaim` that consumes a pre-provisioned AWS managed Cognito user pool and domain.
+It requires that the name of the AWS secret that contains the connectivity and auth info to be provided.

 ### Elasticache